resthub/resthub.org/backbone-stack.rst

 Customize constraints definition
 --------------------------------

-Once synchronized, model validation constraints can be customized by adding specific client validation, overriding constraints synchronized from server or adding custom constraint mapper for a specific BeanValidation server constraint.
+Model validation constraints can be customized by adding specific client validation, overriding constraints synchronized from server or adding custom constraint mapper for a specific BeanValidation server constraint.

 Adding client constraints
 +++++++++++++++++++++++++

 You can **provide additional client constraints** as usual in a standard Backbone Validation way.
-This client specific constraints will then be merged with synchronized server constraints:
+This client specific constraints **will then be merged** with synchronized server constraints:

 .. code-block:: javascript